MAT4IsGay/BloonsTD6-Mod-Helper/README.md

   - More
 - Fully custom bloon sets (not possible before), BloonBuilder (for creating custom bloon types), Json Serializer, and other useful features
 - Co-op modding techniques
+- Bugfixes
+- Support for modding textures/sprites/3d models
 - More

 ## Future plans
 The API already has a lot of features added, however it's no where near done.
 My goal is to make this a universal mod helper for btd6 so there's still a ton of work ahead.

+## Credits
+So far I've been the only developer for the API, however I've had a lot of help from Mr.Nuke, James, DoomBubbles, and Timotheee when it came to testing/suggesting new features.
+This API would not be possible without all of their help and suggestions.
+Since this api was built off of the successes/ failures of Gurren Core and NKHook6, it does reuse some of the extensions from them.
+Thanks to ASM for creating those original methods